 4. Nerves take a long time to knit back together and regrow.

 I didn’t experience any real nerve response for the first few months, and I was told that nerve damage can take between 6-9 months to heal.
-But then winter came and even the slightest bit of cool air still has the power to send chills down my spine, take my breath away and make me wince more than hearing long nails down a chalkboard.
-A bobble hat has been a godsend this winter!
-I also never stop being amazed by the brain as I can now twitch the right side of my nose when I really think about it.
-I find that mind-body connection fascinating.
+But then winter came and even the slightest bit of cool air had the power to send chills down my spine, take my breath away and make me wince more than hearing long nails down a chalkboard.
+A bobble hat was a godsend for almost one year post-surgery.

 5. The surgery itself doesn’t hurt.